vvscode/docs/docs/rcs/rcs-http-rest/rcs-rest-capability-endpoint.md

 ---
 title: Capability Check Endpoint
-excerpt: 'Check whether a MSISDN is using an RCS-capable handset and network'
+excerpt: Check whether a MSISDN is using an RCS-capable handset and network
 ---
 The capability check endpoint allows you to check the specific RCS capabilities for a given MSISDN.

 > **Important**